UBC-MDS/DSCI522_group315/README.md

 ## Introduction

-In this project, we are trying to identify the key predictors for win in UFC events and examine whether these key predicitors are in line with the UFC offical rules.
-This analysis is very significant because it may serve as a quanlity control approach for the UFC judging system and also help to improve the rules and training strategies for the judges in the future.
+In this project, we are trying to identify the key predictors for win in UFC events and examine whether these key predictors are in line with the UFC official rules.
+This analysis is very significant because it may serve as a quality control approach for the UFC judging system and also help to improve the rules and training strategies for the judges in the future.